-The musical revolution had its front man, Elvis, a year before the term rock and roll meant anything other than baby appliances.
-Elvis and more rockabillies hit the road to claim audience, build market, operating from Memphis and flooding delta spots like Pemsicot County, Mo.
+The musical revolution had its front man, Elvis, a year before the term rock and roll hardly meant anything besides a baby appliance.
+Elvis and more rockabillies hit the road to claim audience and build market, operating from Memphis and flooding delta spots like Pemsicot County, Mo.

 But in Bootheel Missouri, players of a different sort made headlines—gamblers and bootleggers, with capable thugs among them.

 A new prosecuting attorney took over in Pemiscot County at outset of 1955, declaring “an all-out fight on vice of all kinds.”
 James A. Vickery was a young, rookie DA who’d grown up locally and graduated law school at the University of Missouri.
 State police had raided Pemiscot joints for years as local authorities stood by, and Vickery promised change.
 He immediately ordered five establishments padlocked for illegal gambling and cited the proprietors.